krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 To conclude, DCAT and DPROD metadata standards serve as the operational backbone for effective data governance, providing structured metadata, clear ownership documentation, and consistent data descriptions.
 Together, they create a powerful platform that balances governance control with domain flexibility, enabling organizations to treat data as a strategic asset while empowering teams to innovate and deliver value.

-These outcomes directly address the challenges and expected benefits outlined in [[Data Catalog Guide#Expected Outcomes|Expected Outcomes|]].
+These outcomes directly address the challenges and expected benefits outlined in the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 ## Appendix: Glossary of Terms